harsh0045/Second-Brain/README.md

 # Second Brain

-Second Brain is a **MERN-stack-based** web application designed to help users efficiently store, manage, and retrieve their important content, links, and notes.
+Second Brain is a **MERN-stack-based** web application designed to help users efficiently store, manage, and retrieve their important twitter post, LinkedIn Post ,Youtube Video and Google Docs.
 It provides a seamless experience with authentication, data organization, and accessibility.

 ## 🚀 Features